 Policies & Procedures in Room 60

 In room 60 we become a family!
 An essential part of our experience will be building and maintaining our classroom community.
 How we interact with one another will directly influence the feeling and learning that takes place in our classroom.
-Therefore, the first week of school we will be creating a classroom constitution that will provide guidelines and expectations, enabling us to foster an environment of kindness and learning.
+Therefore, the first week of school we will be creating a classroom code of conduct that will provide guidelines and expectations, enabling us to foster an environment of kindness and learning.
 We create a space that feels safe for everyone, and we constantly work to avoid bullying, include everyone, make only appropriate and helpful comments, and to truly be there for one another.

 Drinks in the Classroom:

 Drinking enough water is extremely important, especially here in the desert.
 Please use the following guidelines: Drinks are never to be taken during instruction, discussion or read aloud.
-Water bottles are allowed as long as they do not leak or drip onto work and are filled with water (no Gatorade or other flavored drinks can be saved for lunchtime).
+Water bottles are allowed as long as they do not leak or drip onto work and are filled with water (Gatorade or other flavored drinks can be saved for lunchtime).
 If water bottles become a distraction they will be taken away.

 Throughout the year we will be collecting student work in files.
 This will allow us to look back on what we have accomplished throughout the year.
 Family members are welcome to come and look through portfolios anytime.